tzebrowski/ObdMetrics/README.md

 ```

-#### External formula parameters
+#### External Parameters in Formulas

+Formulas can incorporate external parameters, enabling dynamic calculations based on factors like fuel tank size.

 Framework allows to pass external parameters into PID formula.
-Through this calculation formula can be modified dynamically based on external factors.
+Through this, evaluation formula can be modified dynamically based on external factors.
-One of the example is calculation of the fuel level based on tank size, which might have different size in different vehicles.

 In this example `unit_tank_size` is passed as the external parameter.